ChainAgnostic/CAIPs/CAIPs/caip-285.md

 is RECOMMENDED for any of the following cases:

 - a sessionId is passed but not recognized,
-- no sessionId is passed and only active session(s) have sessionIds,
+- no sessionId is passed and only active session(s) have sessionIds, or
-- there are no active sessions,
+- there are no active sessions

 #### Trusted Failure Codes